 - 1. Calculate the "Quality Points" for each individual course by multiplying the GPA Points for the letter grade earned by the Number of Credits assigned to that course.
 (See GPA Points Table and Credit Table below) - 2.
 Add up all "Quality Points" earned and all "Credits Earned" (or "anticipated credits to be earned" if using Marking Periods grades to obtain an early GPA estimate). - 3.
 Divide the "Total Quality Points" by the "Total Credits Earned".

-GPA POINTS TABLE A GPA point is the weight assigned to a letter grade and varies based on level of course.
+GPA POINTS TABLE

+A GPA point is the weight assigned to a letter grade and varies based on level of course.
+See the WOHS Student Handbook for further details.

 CREDIT TABLE